1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“Who does not remember the preliminary advertising of
-branched wheat”
-(Medvedev and Lerner, p.
-176)

 “The branched
 wheat would not branch under ordinary growing conditions,
 its spikes were smaller than those of standard varieties, and its